Eating the Same Meals Every Day Could Help You Lose More Weight

 But if simplifying your meals makes it easier to stay consistent, that consistency compounds over weeks and months into real, measurable results.
 Small friction reductions add up faster than most people expect.

-And sometimes the boring answer is actually the right one.
+Sometimes the boring answer is the right one.

 Quick Check